elvistony/btech-seminar-template/README.md

 #### FAQ

 - The PDF generated has the borders misplaced and fonts are inaccurate.
-  - This maybe because the Editor you're using is compiling the Tex file using a Compiler other than `pdfLatex` Use `pdflatex` as your compiler and it should be fine.
+  - This maybe because the Editor you're using is compiling the Tex file using a Compiler other than `pdfLatex`.
+    Use `pdflatex` as your compiler and it should be fine.

 - I see errors in the Console and the PDF is not Generating.